 Where do your animals come from?

-Most of our animals are surrendered and we call them our pre-loved pets because they come from loving homes.
+Most of our animals are surrendered and have been ‘pre-loved’ pets because at they come from loving homes.
 For a variety of reasons their owners can no longer look after them and they have no choice but to find somewhere else for them to go.
-We also take animals from the pound.
+We also take animals from the pound and many of our animals are found by Good Samaritans.

 What should I do if I find a kitten/kittens?